Ikemura-kei/RM2021-Tutorial/3_and_4_Hardware_FreeRTOS/instructions.md

 ## Submission for Students at Hong Kong
-* To test whether your code is functional, come to our lab and upload your code to your development board.
+* To test whether your code is functional, come to our lab and upload your code to our development board.
 * You can also write your code in the lab and test your half-complete code whenever there is a free development board.
 * It is very likely that your code does not work on the first time.
 That's OK.
 Though software seniors will not directly debug for you, we will give you useful advices for debugging!
-* Full credits will be given for this assignment if you can achieve the requirements above!
+* Full credits will be given for this assignment if you can achieve the [requirements](#requirements) above!

 ## Submission for Students Not at Hong Kong
 * Push your work to your own repository that you used for submission of CPP module
 * To see whether your code is functional, contact seniors for a debug and demo session.
 We will pull your code from your repository and try to run it on our development board.
 * In the demo session, if a bug occurs(which is very likely), we will debug together with you.
 But if the debugging takes too much time and another junior comes for online debugging, you will have to leave the meeting and book for another session
-* Like the offline students at HK, you can have full marks if the requirements are met.
+* Like the offline students at HK, you can have full marks if the [requirements](#requirements) are met.
 * Of course, we will deduct less points if the requirements are not fully met, since we know it is hard to debug online :(